gruns/blagoblag/content/blog/2016/jul/29/intro-to-threat-modeling.rst

 Vectors will also be recurisve; "compromise my laptop" is both a vector to getting my credentials, and also something which needs specific technical vectors to accomplish.
 Your list of vectors will probably be long, really long.
-That's ok..
+That's ok.
 You are *not* making a list of everything you're going to need to fix, you're making of list of potential ways your assets could be compromised.

-Finally, and most importantly, we want to enumerate who are attackers are.
+Finally, and most importantly, we want to enumerate who our attackers are.
 We want to do this in terms of two things, their capabilities and their motivations.
 For example, if an attacker might be a hacktivists whose motivation is defacing my website.
 Their capabilities might include phishing